Pixel 3 camera: Six tips and tricks to get the best photos

-Google's Pixel 3 and Pixel 3 XL ($930 at Verizon Wireless) both have one of the best cameras a phone can offer.
+Google's Pixel 3 ($800 at Verizon Wireless) and Pixel 3 XL ($930 at Verizon Wireless) both have one of the best cameras a phone can offer.
 The camera's success is partly thanks to the hardware, and partly because of its software tweaks.

 The hardware takes care of itself, but the software is something you'll need to familiarize yourself with before you can push the Pixel 3's camera to its limits.
 Here's what you need to know.